m5c/EthereumGuide/ethereum-guide.md

 ## Smart Contracts

-A smart contract is a program that resides in the blockchain.
-We therefore hold strong guarantees for its integrity and can trust into the correctness of generated outputs.
+A smart contract is a program that resides in the ethereum blockchain.
+Ethereum provides strong guarantees for its integrity and we can trust the correctness of generated outputs.

 *Note: "Correctness" applies from a security point of view, here.
 We stipulate that computed outputs correlate to deposited code.
 But semantically a smart contract is still prone to errors.*